 Peru Trekking & Climbing Combos Info

-Why not combine a trek with some climbing?
+Why not combine a Cordillera Blanca or Cordillera Huayhuash trek with some climbing?

 Start your adventure with a relaxing trek through varied & spectacular mountain scenery, and follow up with the challenge of climbing one or more Peruvian Andes peaks.

-The trekking will provide good acclimatization and strength for climbing.
+The trekking will provide good acclimatization and strength for the climbing adventure.

-Dates & Groups: We do not have fixed departure dates for our trekking & climbing trips, but instead organise them on demand to suit clients travel plans.
-If you would like to join up with other people to have some company and to share costs, we can advertise your trip dates on our Join A Group Page.
+We do not have fixed departure dates for our trekking & climbing trips, but instead organise them on demand to suit clients travel plans.
+If you would like to join up with other people to have some company and to share costs, we can advertise your trip dates on our Join A Group Page

-Safety: Groups are organised so that in the event of an accident, illness or tiredness there are always sufficient qualified climbing staff on the trek route or on the mountain to effect a rescue and / or evacuate clients safely back out to Huaraz with a porter or assistant guide while other members of the group will be able to continue with their trek or climb in safety if they wish to do so.
+We operate our treks and climbs with a high staff to client ratio.
+Trek & climb groups are organised so that in the event of an accident, illness or tiredness there are always sufficient experienced & trained staff on the trek route or on the mountain climb to effect a rescue and / or evacuate clients safely back out to Huaraz

-See our SERVICES page for a full description of services that we offer.
+See our Menu Trek Services and Booking pages for a full description of services that we offer and general trek & climb information

-The months when there is generally more settled weather and snow conditions are safer for climbing are from May to September – depending on the peak.
+The months when there is generally more settled weather are from May to September

-6000m peaks and technical peaks can be climbed from June through to early September, with some peaks being considered safe to climb only in July & August.
+6000m peaks and technical peaks generally are in better condition from around mid-June through to late August but some peaks are considered safe to attempt only in July & August

 Global warming is causing weather conditions to be less predictable than in the past and in recent years there have been periods of bad weather and high winds during the so-called “dry” months of June, July & August.
 It cannot be guaranteed that there will be good climbing weather during the months of the recognised climbing season.
 High mountain weather is always volatile and you need to be prepared for sudden weather changes.